2022 Clinical/Medical Laboratory Science Degree Guide

 Clinical/Medical Laboratory Science was the 97th most popular major in the 2019-2020 school year.
 Colleges in the United States reported awarding 7,440 degrees in this year alone.
 This represents a 2.0% increase in clinical laboratory science degrees awarded over the prior year's total of 7,288.

 Approximately 615 colleges in the U.S. offer a clinical/medical laboratory science degree of some kind.
 Our 2022 Best Clinical/Medical Laboratory Science Schools ranking analyzes 456 of these schools to determine the best overall colleges for clinical/medical laboratory science students.
 Explore this or one of our many other custom clinical laboratory science rankings further below.

 Requirements for Getting a Degree in Clinical/Medical Laboratory Science

 Students who major in this field have strong analysis skills and pay close attention to detail.
 You must collect samples and perform specific tests in order to help physicians find any diseases within a person.
 Strong organizational and communication skills will help you collect data and share findings.
 Professionals also have interpersonal skills since they work closely with patients to collect samples.

 Clinical/Medical Laboratory Science professionals work full time.
 Depending on your job location, you may work typical work hours during the day, or be part of a 24/7 facility that requires weekend, holiday, and overnight hours.

 Depending on the state you are working and your employer, you may need to be certified to work in this field.
 It is best to check state laws to ensure you are fulfilling all requirements for this career.

 Clinical Laboratory Science Degree Program Entry Requirements

-Clinical/Medical Laboratory Science Degree Types
+Types of Clinical/Medical Laboratory Science Degrees

 |Degree||Credit Requirements||Typical Program Length|